 1. Pre-Bath Inspection

-2. Wet the Coat Thoroughly
+2. Wet the Coat

 Start at the neck and glide down.
-Don’t soak the head yet—most dogs vote “no” on immediate face splash.
+Don’t soak the head yet, most dogs vote “no” on immediate face splash.

-3. Create a “Flea Collar” of Foam
+3. Create a Foam Barrier

 Lather a soapy ring around the neck first.
 This slippery wall stops fleas from sprinting toward those tender eyes and ears.

-Massage shampoo over shoulders, back, belly, legs, tail—everywhere.
+Massage shampoo over shoulders, back, belly, legs, tail, everywhere.
 For long fur, part and scrub to the skin.
 Many bottles guide one tablespoon per seven pounds; follow that cue.

-5. Observe Contact Time
+5. Monitor Contact Time

 Three minutes?
 Ten?
 Whatever the label says, set a timer.
 While you wait, gently suds the muzzle with a washcloth, steering clear of eyes and nose.